 Ruth Johnson began working for the College in 1956 when it was still located in Carthage, Illinois.
 Ruth attended the groundbreaking for the new campus and opened the College’s first office in Kenosha while the campus was still under construction.
 After moving into her role as Registrar in 1981, she completed her Bachelor of Arts degree from Carthage as an adult student working full time.
 Ruth is a recipient of the prestigious Carthage Flame Award and remains engaged in the Carthage community today.

-Students will be considered for the Ruth Johnson Emeritus Scholar Award as graduating seniors in Adult Undergraduate Studies (7-week or part time semester).
+Students will be considered for the Ruth Johnson Emeritus Scholar Award as graduating seniors in Adult Undergraduate Studies.
 To be eligible for this recognition, students must hold a 3.5 cumulative G.P.A. and a 3.5 G.P.A. in all declared majors and minors at the beginning of the Spring/Spring I term prior to their graduation ceremony.
 The award is not a scholarship but an academic honor similar to full-time students’ Dean’s List.